Linking to other content in your own website or domain is called internal linking.

 Enter the destination URL

-Paste in your target destination URL, add the anchor text associated with the link and select whether to open the link in a new window …
+Paste in the URL of your target destination, type in the Link Text associated with the link and choose whether to open your link in a new window …

 Or link to existing content

-This feature lets you create internal links.
-Start typing a word or keyword phrase related to the post you want to hyperlink in the Search box.
-WordPress will automatically retrieve pages and posts containing those words …
+This is the feature that lets you insert internal links.
+Enter a word or keyword phrase related to the text you want to hyperlink into the Search box.
+WordPress will automatically retrieve content items containing those words …

-(Type in the search term to begin finding related posts and pages)
+(Type in the search term to begin finding related content)

-Click on the page or post you want to link to, and the URL of the selected item will automatically be inserted into the destination URL section …
+Select the title of the post or page you want to link to, and the item’s URL will automatically be inserted into the destination URL section …

-(Click on the page or post to link to in your content)
+(Select the page or post you would like to link to in your content)

 (Link to posts or pages)

-(Link content to custom WordPress post types in addition to default pages or posts)
+(Link content in WordPress to custom post types in addition to standard pages or posts)

-If you want to open your linked content in a new browser window, then tick the Open link in a new window/tab box and click the Add Link button to create your internal link …
+If you want the linked content to open in a new browser window, then tick the Open link in a new window/tab box and click the Add Link button to create your internal link …

-(Open external and internal links in new windows – even external links to content about internal links!)
+(You can open external and internal links in a new window – even external links pointing to content about internal links!)

 WordPress Automatically Detects Broken Links

-From version 4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
-If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to correct your link before publishing it to your site. …
+From v.
+4.6, WordPress now automatically checks when you add hyperlinks to detect broken links.
+If you add a broken link (e.g. add a space in the URL), WordPress will let you know, allowing you to fix your link before publishing it to your site. …

 (WordPress automatically detects broken links.
 Source: WordPress 4.6 Features)